AnonymerNiklasistanonym/RaspiForBeginners/GPIO.md

 ### LCD (Display)

-- I bought this display: [SunFounder IIC/I2C/TWI Serial 2004/20x4 LCD Display](https://www.amazon.de/gp/product/B01GPUMP9C/ref=oh_aui_detailpage_o01_s01?ie=UTF8&psc=1)
+- I bought this display: [SunFounder IIC/I2C/TWI Serial 2004/20x4 LCD Display (14 Euro)](https://www.amazon.de/gp/product/B01GPUMP9C/ref=oh_aui_detailpage_o01_s01?ie=UTF8&psc=1)
 - Then I followed the great instructions of [this website](https://tutorials-raspberrypi.de/hd44780-lcd-display-per-i2c-mit-dem-raspberry-pi-ansteuern/), Go over there if you can speak German - it's a really great tutorial
 - From the same page I also got a [python driver](http://tutorials-raspberrypi.de/wp-content/uploads/scripts/hd44780_i2c.zip) for the display
-- To get everything to work because of the I2C adapter I followed the tutorial and additonally bought [2 Channel Logic Level Converter 3.3V to 5V ](https://www.amazon.de/gp/product/B06Y3FNGJF/ref=od_aui_detailpages00?ie=UTF8&psc=1)
+- To get everything to work because of the I2C adapter I followed the tutorial and additonally bought [2 Channel Logic Level Converter 3.3V to 5V (6 Euro)](https://www.amazon.de/gp/product/B06Y3FNGJF/ref=od_aui_detailpages00?ie=UTF8&psc=1)

 I copied the driver into this repository if in the future the other site disappears or changes it's link system, but please give the article a try, I really liked it and could instantly start.